abhishtagatya/matexpr/README.md

 #### Syntax Analyzer (Parser)

 The parser utilizes Top-Down Parsing of Recursive Descent.
-This process is tailored towards the requirements grammatical rules and is executed if tokenization is successful.
+This process is tailored towards the requirements of grammatical rules and is executed if tokenization is successful.
 The implementation can be found in [recursive.go](compiler%2Fsyntax%2Frecursive.go).

 ```plain/text